 This isn’t the idea of ekklesia that the New Testament envisions nor what has been birthed in past moves of God.
 But if you can find one or two people to gather with periodically for encouragement and fellowship, you’re of all people blessed.

 Many Christians can’t find a soul where they live who is interested in talking about the Lord .

 (2) There’s a growing interest in helping the poor and the oppressed among Jesus-followers today.
-This is what my ministry has been focused on since 2011.
+This is what my ministry has been focused on for years now.
 (See a new season of ministry for details.)

 (3) The discovery of mastermind groups.
 The mastermind group in the business world is widening to those who are in ministry as well as to authors.
 I’ve been privileged to be part of such groups as well as to facilitate them.
 The mutual iron-sharpening that goes on in these groups is remarkable.
 (I wrote about mastermind groups recently should you be interested in more information.)

-(4) Finally, there’s a hunger among God’s people for the deeper things of God, which includes restoring the supremacy and centrality of Jesus Christ.
-And which manifests itself in treating others the same way we want to be treated in every situation (Matthew 7:12).
+(4) Finally, there’s a hunger among God’s people for the deeper things of God, which includes restoring the supremacy and centrality of Jesus Christ as well as the explosive kingdom message.
+These themes manifest themselves in treating others the same way we want to be treated in every situation (Matthew 7:12).
 I’m presently serving a community that’s almost 1,000 people from all over the world who are deeply committed to the deeper things of God and are discovering God’s Eternal Purpose together.
 This is hugely encouraging.